 - Provided an update to Mayor and cabinet heads on the projected revenue shortfalls by the federal, state and municipal levels.
-Reviewed the expected budgetary constraints for the city's FY 20 and FY21 budgets - Potentially looking at a loss of \$11.4 million in state local aid - Continues to explore all public and private means in which to secure additional PPE's for our Police and Fire Departments and our first responders and frontline personnel - Continues to monitor all federal and state relief and recovery funding and reimbursement mechanisms - Springfield eligible for \$13.6 million from the state as part of the Coronavirus Aid, Relief and Recovery Security (CARES) Act's Coronavirus Relief Fund for states and municipalities - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements. - Implementing strategic spending measures to identify areas of need, relief and recovery while also trying to maintain city services for residents and business community. - Continuing to review and monitor with the Assessor's Department how the COVID-19 pandemic will affect local real estate sales as recorded with the Hampden County Registry of Deeds and the city's own local assessments of real estate. - Real estate sales for residential and commercial properties could potentially be affected due to the coronavirus outbreak, which would in turn, could have potentially negative results for the city's local assessment of property values potentially as soon as the FY21 budget - Continues to monitor lost revenue city and state - \$4.9 million in lost revenue city - \$6.9 million in deficit spending city - Continuing to monitor all deficit spending to keep essential services going for residents and business community's immediate needs - Continues proactive meetings with Josh Norman of GP Strategies to track, identify, and implement relief and recovery reimbursement aspects. - Continuing to review and monitor all city capital projects to keep them on track to the best of our ability and to extend deadlines if needed - 31 Elm / Court Square Project - Civic Center Parking Garage - Police HQ - Pynchon Plaza - The fiscal year 2021 budget was submitted by Mayor Sarno and CAFO TJ Plante on Friday June 12th with no layoffs and no cuts to service.
+Reviewed the expected budgetary constraints for the city's FY 20 and FY21 budgets - Potentially looking at up to a 28% cut in state local aid or roughly \$11.3 million - Continues to explore all public and private means in which to secure additional PPE's for our Police and Fire Departments and our first responders and frontline personnel - Continues to monitor all federal and state relief and recovery funding and reimbursement mechanisms - Springfield eligible for \$13.6 million from the state as part of the Coronavirus Aid, Relief and Recovery Security (CARES) Act's Coronavirus Relief Fund for states and municipalities - Continues to review costs associated with COVID-19 response for relief and recovery reimbursements. - Implementing strategic spending measures to identify areas of need, relief and recovery while also trying to maintain city services for residents and business community. - Continuing to review and monitor with the Assessor's Department how the COVID-19 pandemic will affect local real estate sales as recorded with the Hampden County Registry of Deeds and the city's own local assessments of real estate. - Real estate sales for residential and commercial properties could potentially be affected due to the coronavirus outbreak, which would in turn, could have potentially negative results for the city's local assessment of property values potentially as soon as the FY21 budget - Continues to monitor lost revenue city and state - \$3.5 million in lost revenue city - \$5.56 million in deficit spending city - Working on and reviewing austerity FY21 budget.
+Monitoring potential shortfall in state budget revenue.
+Estimated to be around \$4 to \$6 billion. - Continuing to monitor all deficit spending to keep essential services going for residents and business community's immediate needs - Continues proactive meetings with Josh Norman of GP Strategies to track, identify, and implement relief and recovery reimbursement aspects. - Continuing to review and monitor all city capital projects to keep them on track to the best of our ability and to extend deadlines if needed - 31 Elm / Court Square Project - Civic Center Parking Garage - Police HQ - Pynchon Plaza

+The fiscal year 2021 budget was submitted by Mayor Sarno and CAFO TJ Plante on Friday June 12th with no layoffs and no cuts to service.
 The recommended FY21 budget totals \$728.6 million, a \$36.9 million or 5.3% increase over the FY20 adopted budget.